colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
 <p>Enspiral is a collective of companies and individuals helping people work on stuff that matters.
-There are 15 or so ventures in the network with a 50/50 split between professional services and building products.
-A big focus is on network based, decentralized organizing and using the tools of business to make the world a better place.</p>
+There are 15 or so ventures in the network, with a 50/50 split between professional services and building products.
+A big focus is  network-based, decentralized organizing and using the tools of business to make the world a better place.</p>

-<p>I work with two of our ventures, [Enspiral Dev Academy](http://devacademy.co.nz/) (programmer bootcamp) and Enspiral Craftworks (contracting team), as well as helping out with the foundation board and our <a href="https://www.loomio.org/g/exAKrBUp/open-app-ecosystem">Open App</a> project (an open source suite of apps focused on decentralized organizing).</p>
+<p>I work with two of our ventures, [Enspiral Dev Academy](http://devacademy.co.nz/) (programmer bootcamp) and Enspiral Craftworks (contracting team), as well as the Enspiral Foundation board and our <a href="https://www.loomio.org/g/exAKrBUp/open-app-ecosystem">Open App</a> project (an open source suite of apps focused on decentralized organizing).</p>
 </div>

 <div class="spacing--mid-x"></div>